 In order to improve further the transparency of an isotactic PP sheet obtained by an industrial extrusion quenching process, the important factors were investigated.
-Especially, the influence of the isotacticity, a molecular weight distribution, added metallocene L-LDPE over the transparency of PP sheet were investigated.
+Especially, the effects of the screw geometries, the higher order structure of the higher tacticity PP sheets, the influence of the isotacticity, a molecular weight distribution, added metallocene L-LDPE and multilayer extrusion over the transparency of PP sheets were investigated.